vossstef/tang_nano_20k_c64/README.md

 Load first program from Disk:<br>
 LOAD"*",8<br>
 RUN<br>
-D64 Image on sdcard can be selected by CTRL+F8 followed by a Drive Reset pushing CTRL+F11.
+Multiple D64 images on sdcard can be selected by Numpad '+' forwards followed by a Drive Reset pushing Numpad 'Enter' or one image backwards by Numpad '-' and Numpad 'Enter'.
 Sorry no OSD selection yet...
 ## Push Button utilization
 * S1 push button Reset<br>
 * S2 to swap physical Joystick or GamePad in between [c64 Joystick ports ](https://www.c64-wiki.com/wiki/Control_Port) 1 or 2 (selected port indicated by LED 0).
 Two Player control.<br>